 What is “Defending Employers: Audio From Lois Law Firm, Workers’ Compensation Defense Attorneys”?

-Special Reports.
-When emerging legal issues arise that impact employers, Lois Law Firm publishes special presentations.
+Special Reports and Presentations: When emerging legal issues arise that impact employers, Lois Law Firm publishes special presentations.
 These special events, hosted by attorneys and presented in plain English, make the emergent changes understandable for business owners, insurance carriers, and other attorneys.